How to Choose Skis & Ski Size Chart

 Ski Waist Width

 The waist width is one of the most commonly referred to specs outside of length.
 This is the measurement at a ski’s width at the middle (waist) of the ski, which is usually the narrowest point.
 Waist width has a large influence on how easy the ski is to turn, and how it will handle powder and non-grommed snow.
 Narrower waist widths are quicker edge to edge during turns, while wider waist widths provide better flotation in powder and choppy snow.

 Turn radius is the shape of a ski determined by its tip, waist, and tail width, usually expressed in meters.
 The narrower a ski’s waist is in relation to its tip and tail, the shorter the turn radius and therefore the deeper the sidecut.
 A ski with a deep sidecut (short turn radius) will make quicker turns, while a ski with a subtle sidecut (long turn radius) will turn more slowly and is typically more stable at high speeds.
 Some modern skis combine two or more radii on a single edge.

 Ski Rocker & Camber

 This is the traditional profile for skis and snowboards.
-Camber is a slight upward curve in the middle of a ski or board, with the contact points - where an unweighted ski or board contacts the snow - close to the ends.
-Camber requires more precise turn initiation and offers superb precision with plenty of power on groomed terrain and harder snow.
-The rider's weight puts an even and concentrated pressure on the edge from tip to tail, resulting in increased edgehold and better "pop."
+Camber is a slight upward curve in the middle of a ski or board.
+With the contact points – where an un-weighted ski or board contacts the snow – close to the ends.
+This style requires more precise turn initiation but offers superb precision with plenty of power on groomed terrain and harder snow.
+The rider’s weight puts an even and concentrated pressure on the edge from tip to tail.
+This results in increased edge hold and better “pop.”
 Racers and high level park riders often prefer camber.